Common Travel Problems And How to Overcome Them

 Medical emergencies can happen anywhere, at any time.
 Food poisoning, heatstroke, and a broken ankle are some examples of the many medical emergencies that can happen while travelling.

-If you’re seriously ill or injured, immediately seek medical attention.
+If you are seriously ill or injured, immediately seek medical attention.
 As a tourist, hospital admissions can be costly but your health comes first.
 With TripCare 360 Takaful, you will not have to worry about paying upfront costs for your hospitalisation as it offers cashless hospital admission.
 You would be able to focus on treatments and recovery while Etiqa takes care of the bills.

 Other benefits that you may receive include daily hospital allowance, reimbursement for alternative treatments such as physiotherapy and chiropractic, and reimbursement for follow-up treatments when you return to Malaysia.
 If hospitalisation is not needed, you can still claim for your outpatient medical expenses of up to RM3,000 per accident.